Hair Brushing For Children with Autism

 - Establish a routine and an approach: Children with a sensory processing disorder depend on a well-developed, reliable routine.
 Your child should have their hair brushed twice each day, preferably at the same times each day.

-- Massage their scalp before you begin brushing their hair.
+- My child refuses to comb hair: Massage their scalp before you begin brushing their hair.
 This will help them build tolerance for having their hair touched and having a hairbrush running through their hair.

 - When you brush their hair, apply firm, steady pressure.